ncase/anxiety/scenes/act1.md

 b: If you don't study you'll be expelled from college and you'll waste your parents' money and then they'll say

-b: “you have brought dishonor to our family now we'll all have to commit seppuku”
+b: “you have brought dishonor to our family, now we'll all have to commit seppuku”

 `Game.OVERRIDE_TEXT_SPEED = 2.0;`